Doctor Who series 4: Writing

 Doctor Who Magazine gradually revealed writers for the series alongside episode announcements.
 First-time writers for the programme included James Moran, co-writer of the 2006 horror film Severance, and Keith Temple, who had written episodes of Byker Grove and Casualty.
 Previous writers Gareth Roberts, Stephen Greenhorn, Helen Raynor and Steven Moffat all contributed to the series, with Russell T Davies continuing to act as head writer and executive producer.
 Tom MacRae had written an episode for this series, entitled "Century House", but this was replaced after Russell T Davies decided that it was too close in tone to Gareth Roberts' "The Unicorn and the Wasp".
 Amanda Coe was also due to write an episode, but it fell through due to undisclosed reasons.
 This was Phil Collinson's last series as producer, as well as Russell T Davies and Julie Gardner's last full series as executive producers, all having worked on the programme since its return.
 Susie Liggat produced five episodes (blocks 2, 5 and 7), as she did in series 3 with "Human Nature" / "The Family of Blood".

 Music

-Murray Gold returned to compose the soundtrack to Series 4, with Ben Foster orchestrating.
+Murray Gold returned to compose the soundtrack to Series 4, with the score orchestrated and conducted by Ben Foster.